lana-20/selenium-webdriver-bidi/README.md

 ----

+### WD BiDi Implementation Status

-### WD BiDi is WIP
+- BiDi specification is a WIP
+- Few [parts](https://www.selenium.dev/documentation/webdriver/bidirectional/bidirectional_w3c/) are available for Selenium and WDIO

-WD BiDi is still work in progress, it's not been fully implemented yet.
+WD BiDi is still a work in progress, it's not been fully implemented yet.
 It's been under development for the past 2 years.
 A few features have already been implemented.

 ![image](https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/e205ab4d-a0b6-4775-a18b-d316ab0a1ca7)